Winter/Spring Blooming Trees: Tulip Tree

 Pruning: Prune for shape after flowering, major pruning in dormant season.

-1. Monique Lallemang says:
+2. Monique Lallemang

 Hi.
 I have a Magnolia and for the moment he’s not looking so great.
 He has no leaves coming and nobuts for the flowers, others around are doing this.
 I noticed that he has some white spots over the trunk.
 I searched around but have no idea what it really is or wht to do about this and about his sd look…